philipturner/swift-xtb/README.md

 Below are the outputs of wavefunctions solved with this approximation.

-> TODO: Paste graph of orbital contractions for each hydrogen-like ion across the periodic table.
+> TODO: Create graph of orbital contractions for each hydrogen-like ion across the periodic table.
 Compare to the first-order approximation on Wikipedia.
-Next, compare the calculated orbital energies to the exact solution from [this source](https://doi.org/10.1038/s41598-020-71505-w).
+Also, compare the calculated orbital energies to the exact solution from [this source](https://doi.org/10.1038/s41598-020-71505-w).